 The London Borough of Tower Hamlets is the Administering Authority for the London Borough of Tower Hamlets Pension Fund.
 The Pensions Committee has delegated responsibility for the management of the Fund and oversees the general framework within which the Fund is managed and sets investment policy on behalf of the Council and other employers in the Fund.
 Therefore, the Pensions Committee considers all investment aspects of the Pension Fund.
+The Corporate director of Resources has delegated authority for the day to day running of the Fund.

-MANAGEMENT AND ADVISERS TO THE PENSION FUND as at 31st March 2014
+MANAGEMENT AND ADVISERS TO THE PENSION FUND as at 31st March 2015